 In terms of sound, both the D1 and the FP-30 are outstanding.
 It’s hard to choose a winner, so I recommend checking out demos to determine which one you prefer.

-Both are well-sampled recreations of real pianos, including modelling the resonances and damper noise that makes a realistic piano sound.
+Both are well-sampled recreations of real pianos, including modeling the resonances and damper noise that makes a realistic piano sound.

 The biggest drawback of the FP-30 is the lack of dedicated Line Out jacks.

 For performers, you might need to use converters to make the headphone out jack work with amplifiers and audio systems.